IRISofDEFI/rug-me-daddy-vibes/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?
+## I am not affiliated with this orojecvt just did the website design.

-Simply open [Lovable](https://lovable.dev/projects/101661f3-36a8-4f89-879d-7d209f53a144) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

 Yes, you can!